Updated May 2026

 IT’S AN ANTS WORLD!

-Those little critters, our friends the ants, you either love, or hate them, where Just a tiny segment of food, even as small as a crumb, drops to the floor, and low and behold, there they are ants galore doing their thing!
+Those little critters, our friends the ants, you either love or hate them.
+Where just a tiny segment of food, even as small as a crumb, drops to the floor, and lo and behold, there they are, ants galore doing their thing!

-Here is Explorer Max giving us an overview on the Ants life, and Max covers alot of aspects, of our friend the ant!
+Here is Explorer Max giving us an overview of the ants’ life, and Max covers a lot of aspects of our friend, the ant!

 CATERPILLAR OR INSECT?